A Nonparametric Maximum Likelihood Approach to Mixture of Regression: Introduction

-For estimation of $G^*$, most usual approaches assume a parametric form for $G^*$.
-For example, it is popular to assume that $G^*$ is a discrete probability measure with a known number $k$ of atoms and estimation is then done by maximum likelihood.
-Likelihood maximization in this case is a non-convex optimization problem and is typically carried out via the expectation maximization (EM) algorithm (see, for example, \citet{leisch2004flexmix,faria2010fitting}).
-In contrast with this parametric approach, we take a nonparametric approach in this paper where we do not impose any parametric assumptions on $G^*$.
-However, like in the parametric case, we perform estimation of $G^*$ via maximum likelihood.
-We therefore follow the strategy of \textit{nonparametric maximum likelihood estimation} for estimating $G^*$.
+Most existing methods for estimating \(G^*\) assume a parametric form, such as a discrete distribution with a known number of atoms, and then use maximum likelihood via the EM algorithm \citep{leisch2004flexmix,faria2010fitting}.
+In contrast, we take a nonparametric approach with no parametric assumptions on \(G^*\) but still relying on maximum likelihood.
+We thus use \emph{nonparametric maximum likelihood estimation} (NPMLE).